mussatto/mussatto.github.io/_posts/2016-10-13-appengine-datastore.markdown

 categories: java appengine datastore objectify tutorial
 ---

+Appengine and datastore is a great cloud provider to try out new projects.
+It supports Java, Python and Go and has a great free layer.

 This is a tutorial about how to setup the objectify framework in a java google AppEngine project in order to access datastore in a Java + gradle project.

 An entity representing a Comment without relationships will be created.